drbitboy/Orbit/README.md

 * Point the naif symlink to someplace where the SPICE FORTRAN toolkit resides
   * e.g. rm -f naif ; ln -s ~/toolkit naif
+  * The point is that NEARTOP/naif/lib/spicelib.a should be the SPICE FORTRAN toolkit library

 ## Build SPUD2STL (in src/):